 We admit it: Mornings are crazy, and a little help can go a long way.
 That’s where the kids earn their keep.
 Having your kids shoulder some of that school morning burden can really make the morning more enjoyable for everyone–and hey, maybe every even gets to where they need to be on time.
 Really, it comes down to independence.
 Children (at least ours) are always saying that they can do things by themselves, and what we’ve learned is that they can.
 Give them a little freedom and accountability, and they’ll be well on the road to responsibility.
 It’s a win-win.

-So on behalf of our partner Cheerios Protein, we’ve put together five smart ways to help your kids get ready for school in the morning to help minimize the morning crazies.
+So we’ve put together five smart ways to help your kids get ready for school in the morning to help minimize the morning crazies.

 1. Create a night-before checklist.
 Sure, every parent knows we’re supposed to get things ready the night before, but it doesn’t always happen.
 A checklist can make it a lot easier.
 A simple “Homework done?
 Lunch packed?
 Clothes laid out?” questionnaire that lives on your fridge can ensure they kids actually do have everything ready before they go to bed.
 We always find morning is so much easier when you prepare for it.